 Dear Family Planning Community Member,

-We work extremely hard to achieve traditional measures of family planning success such as maximizing the number of CYPs or increasing the acceptance rate of vasectomies, training providers and even normalizing male participation in family planning, but what makes WVD unique and – successful – is our commitment to create a collectively created movement based on positive masculinity.
+We work extremely hard to achieve traditional measures of family planning success such as maximizing the number of CYPs or increasing the acceptance rate of vasectomies, training providers and even normalizing male participation in family planning, but what makes WVD unique and – successful – is our commitment to create a collectively created movement based that turns acceptors into advocates and followers into leaders.

 Why a movement?